What to keep in mind when coding A/B tests

 Javascript

-Bind elements tightly
+Bind element's selector tightly

 Safe: